What is PayPal API

 Click “Submit”.
 Then, tell about yourself.

 Step 5.
 After that, you’ll have to choose the purpose of your PayPal account.
 You can use it for requesting or sending money, sending customers an invoice or offering PayPal checkout on the website.
 Choose Set Up Online Payments.
+Now, you’re halfway before getting your PayPal key.

 Get PayPal API credentials